adaptris/interlok-docs/docs/pages/ui/ui-config.md

 ![Typical add component modal window showing filtering contents](../../images/ui-user-guide/config-add-component-filtering.png)

-{% include tip.html content="Searching from the root folder with show you results from both the raw components folder and the templates folder." %}
+?> **TIP** Searching from the root folder with show you results from both the raw components folder and the templates folder.

 To actually add the component, all you have to do is click on the required compoent and it will add it to the list you selected and show you the settings editor for that new component.

-{% include tip.html content="When adding a service if you double click on the plus button the service will be added at the beginning of the service list." %}
+?> **TIP** When adding a service if you double click on the plus button the service will be added at the beginning of the service list.

-{% include note.html content="From 3.6.6 you can also add new component using the [Config page sidebar component](/pages/ui/ui-config-sidebar#clipboard-sidebar)." %}
+?> **NOTE** From 3.6.6 you can also add new component using the [Config page sidebar component](/pages/ui/ui-config-sidebar#clipboard-sidebar).

 ## Applying a configuration ##